charliepereirac/coti/README.md

 # COTI API

-This objective of this project is to retrieve data from COTI's website, store it and then make it available for queries trough an API.
+The objective of this project is to retrieve data from COTI's website, store it and then make it available for queries trough an API.

 The project was divided in 2 main parts: the scraper and the API.
 - For the scarper several libraries have been used, however the two most important ones where [BeautifulSoup](https://pypi.org/project/bs4/) and requests.